Louis A. Adamo, 83, of Scranton, died Thursday at Regional Hospital of Scranton. He is survived by his wife of 62 years, the former Irmgard Biemuller.

 The funeral Mass will be Monday at 9:30 a.m. at the Mary Mother of God Parish, Holy Rosary Church, 316 Williams St., Scranton.
 Interment Cathedral Cemetery.

-To plant a tree in memory of Louis Adamo, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Louis Adamo, please visit our Tree Store

 We are deeply sorry for your loss ~ the staff at Louis V Ciuccio Funeral Home